jouros/gorestapi/README.md

 2. Same as above with kube scheduler, prome is trying deprecated port 10251, new port is 10257
 3. Prometheus is trying to access master ip, when as seen above, bind-adderess is 127.0.0.1

-We'll use haproxy to expose above metrics, custom build jrcjoro1/haproxy-fix:1.8 will redirect prometheus scrape to localhost and correct port.
+I'll use haproxy to expose above metrics, custom build jrcjoro1/haproxy-fix:1.8 will redirect prometheus scrape to localhost and correct port.
 For testing haproxy-fix redirect, I used curl-test.yaml.

 ## Install Haproxy monitoring support